chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 ## WissKI in a Nutshell

-**Goal of this unit**

-* Understand what WissKI is
-* Learn how WissKI uses semantic modeling
-* See how CIDOC CRM structures knowledge
-* Prepare for the hands-on session

-### What is WissKI?
+WissKI...

-* WissKI stands for "Wissenschaftliche Kommunikations-Infrastruktur" (Scientific Communication Infrastructure)
+* stands for "Wissenschaftliche Kommunikations-Infrastruktur" (Scientific Communication Infrastructure)
-* Open-source and free virtual research environment for scientific research and cultural heritage data
+* is an open-source, free, web-based virtual research environment for scientific research and cultural heritage data
+* based on the Wiki-approach
+* is modular and flexible supporting many standards and interfaces.

 WissKI is used in the **Germanisches Nationalmuseum**, the largest museum of cultural history in the German-speaking region.
 Setting nation-wide standards through its scientific and scholarly achievements.